3D-BioInfo-PT/3d-bioinfo-pt.github.io/annual_meeting/annual_meeting_12_2022.md

 To reach ITQB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
 Then, follow the signs to Nova Oeiras.

 ### Accommodation
-[Hotel Moov Oeiras](https://hotelmoov.com/hoteis/lisboa/) is providing a discount for meeting participants, with code 'BIOINFOPT'.
+[Hotel Moov Oeiras](https://hotelmoov.com/hoteis/lisboa/) is providing a 10% discount for workshop participants, with the promocode 'BIOINFOPT'.

 # Partners